containers/podman/docs/source/markdown/podman-create.1.md

 It will also set the default stop signal to SIGRTMIN+3.

-This allow systemd to run in a confined container without any modifications.
+This allows systemd to run in a confined container without any modifications.

 Note: On `SELinux` systems, systemd attempts to write to the cgroup file system.
 Containers writing to the cgroup file system are denied by default.